opencord/cord/docs/quickstart_make.md

  - `xos-teardown`: Stop and remove a running set of XOS docker containers

+ - `collect-diag`: Collect detailed diagnostic information on a deployed head and compute nodes, into `diag-<datestamp>` directory on the head node.

  - `compute-node-refresh`: Reload compute nodes brought up by MaaS into XOS, useful in the cord virtual and physical scenarios